-The LOQ check standard is carried through the complete preparation and analytical process.
-LOQ check standards are run at a rate of one per analytical batch.
+The LOQ check sample is carried through the complete preparation and analytical process.
+LOQ Check Samples are run at a rate of one per analytical batch.

-The percent recovery of the LOQ check standard is calculated using the following equation in which %R is percent recovery, SR is the sample result, and SA is the reference concentration for the check standard.
+The percent recovery of the LOQ check sample is calculated using the following equation in which %R is percent recovery, SR is the sample result, and SA is the reference concentration for the check sample: